-Education on key topics can help drive confident decision-making, while online tools can estimate retirement income and show how increasing contributions may positively impact long-term savings.
+Education on key topics can help drive confident decision making while online tools can estimate retirement income and show how increasing contributions may positively impact long-term savings.

-Shorter-term goals like paying down debt or saving for emergencies may seem more doable with tools to manage everyday expenses and debt.
+Shorter-term goals, like paying down debt or saving for emergencies, may seem more doable with tools to manage everyday expenses and debt.
 Then they can better afford to save for retirement.
-Government employees who can easily save more could be encouraged to set larger savings goals.
+Small business employees who can more easily save more could be encouraged to set larger savings goals.

-Direct communication with government workers seems particularly effective: More than 7 in 10 have reviewed their plan statements in the past year and more than two-thirds have read a message from the plan provider.
+Direct communication with small business workers seems particularly effective: 64% have reviewed their plan statement in the past year and 60% have read a message from the plan provider.